KitchenTableCoders/marker/README.markdown

 (yourComputerName & yourUserName are stand-ins for your actual computer and user name)

-Place the URL into your browser and make sure that you get a welcome screen (anything but an error page means you're probably ok).
+Place the URL into your browser and make sure that you get a welcome screen from Apple.

 This URL address typically points at your "Sites" folder, located in: